3″ DualSport XP Suspension System for 2013-2018 Ram 2500 & 3500 HD

-AEV’s DualSport XP Suspension System for 2013-2018 Ram 2500 & 3500 HD focuses on optimizing geometry and custom shock tuning to deliver the best on and off-road performance.
+AEV’s 3-inch DualSport XP Suspension Lift Kit for 2013-2018 Ram 2500 & 3500 HD focuses on optimizing geometry and custom shock tuning to deliver the best on and off-road performance.
 This starts in the front end, where Rams come standard with dozens of different spring rates on HD trucks, depending on powertrain, wheelbase, and more, so offering a generic “gas” or “diesel” spring would have been a huge compromise in ride quality and/or load carrying capacity.
 AEV retains the factory front coil springs mated to 3” cast aluminum coil spring relocation spacers to achieve the additional lift height.
 This takes advantage of the full range of factory spring rates and frequencies while still providing the necessary front end lift.

 AEV/Bilstein XP8100 Reservoir Shocks are included with the DualSport XP Suspension System.
 These 66mm (2.6″) reservoir shocks are constructed from aerospace quality billet components and tuned by AEV to work in perfect harmony with your outfitted HD Ram.
 When we tune shocks, we use the same target weight as our Prospector/Prospector XL turn-key conversions to ensure that you get the absolute best possible ride quality and handling, without the degradation in performance, commonly associated with the added weight of bumpers, winch, full size spare, tent, etc.